parkjjoe/CapstoneDesign/README.md

 ### HISTORY (RECORDS)
 ![HISTORY_RECORDS](https://github.com/parkjjoe/sleep-position-classification/assets/105961163/a1658b5e-d243-4770-ad0f-2243a7f9ee94)

 When you click '**HISTORY**' button on the RECORDS screen, you should choose one txt file.
-After that, the classification information created in the selected txt file is output as if displayed on the RECORDS screen.
+After that, the classification information in the selected txt file is output as if displayed on the RECORDS screen.

 ### STAT
 ![STAT1](https://github.com/parkjjoe/sleep-position-classification/assets/105961163/a5be08b2-48bd-44b2-86f5-273c5706d3fc)
 ![STAT2](https://github.com/parkjjoe/sleep-position-classification/assets/105961163/dfb9a8e8-9d18-481e-8303-86baa05a2fa2)
 ![STAT3](https://github.com/parkjjoe/sleep-position-classification/assets/105961163/aaf07677-27d7-4898-b977-1e2db5c18119)

-When you click '**STAT**' button on the MAIN screen after classifying, you can see the most classified classes and representative images, a chart of changes in sleep position over time, and a chart of sleep position percentage indicators.
+When you click '**STAT**' button on the MAIN screen after classifying, you can see the most classified class and representative image, a chart of changes in sleep position over time, and a chart of sleep position percentage indicators.

 ### HISTORY2 (STAT)
 ![HISTORY2_STAT](https://github.com/parkjjoe/sleep-position-classification/assets/105961163/bb138211-ca0e-4751-baef-936363f04f53)

 Like the previous HISTORY screen, when you click '**HISTORY**' button on the STAT screen, you should choose one txt file.
-After that, the classification information created in the selected txt file is output as if displayed on the STAT screen.
+After that, the classification information in the selected txt file is output as if displayed on the STAT screen.